Good-Enough-Games/good-enough-games.github.io/README.md

 _Created by Caitlin Mallen, Jayden Tactay, and Rob Godfrey_

 ### Concept
 _Escape Area 51_ is a 2.5D game based in Area 51 where the player is an alien escaping captivity.
-The player will attempt to avoid getting caught by guards as they make their way to an exit to meet up with an alien rescue squad.
-The player has the ability to transform into guards or objects to help them escape detection.
+The player will attempt to avoid getting caught by Area 51 guards as they make their way to an exit to meet up with an alien rescue squad.
+The player has the ability to transform into guards or objects to help escape detection.

 **Emotion/Mood**